jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 </xs:element>
 ```

-The last child element of Test is either DiseaseCode or DiseaseOther.
+The last child element of `Test` is either `DiseaseCode` or DiseaseOther.
 Here is that futureproofing again.
 The most common tests required are
 included in the list of disease codes, but “other” is again available
 because the list can never be absolutely complete.
 Both of these have
-the same superficial structure, attributes for Code and Text.
+the same superficial structure, attributes for `Code` and `Text`.
 But in
-DiseaseCode, the value for Code is constrained to a list of DiseaseType
+`DiseaseCode`, the value for `Code` is constrained to a list of DiseaseType
-while in DiseaseOther the code is fixed as “OTH”.
-And in DiseaseCode,
+while in `DiseaseOther` the code is fixed as “OTH”.
+And in `DiseaseCode`,
-the Text is optional while in DiseaseOther it is required.
+the `Text` is optional while in `DiseaseOther` it is required.

 ```xml
 <xs:element name="Test">